nnellans/terraform-guide/README.md

   - Setting environment variables with the name of `TF_VAR_<varName>`
     - Linux:  `export TF_VAR_varName=value`
   - Using a file with a `.tfvars` extension that lists variable names and their values.
-    - Terraform will automatically load your file if it is placed in your config directory and it is named:  `terraform.tfvars` or `*.auto.tfvars`
+    - Option 1: Terraform will automatically load your file if it is placed in your config directory and it is named:  `terraform.tfvars` or `*.auto.tfvars`
-    - Pass your tfvars file with the `-var-file` switch: `terraform plan -var-file=somefile.tfvars`
+    - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform plan -var-file=somefile.tfvars`

 ## Using a variable
 - `var.name`